A project of the Manship School of Mass Communication, LSU

 Dr. Everbach is an associate professor of journalism at the University of North Texas and a former newspaper reporter.
 Her research interests focus on gender in media, including newsroom management, media coverage and sports.
 She worked as a newspaper reporter for 14 years, 12 on the Metro desk of The Dallas Morning News and two at the Boston Herald.
 She also is the 2012-2013 head of the Commission on the Status of Women for AEJMC.
 Dr. Everbach was formerly the assistant editor for the Media Diversity Forum's gender studies.

-Assistant Professor, Georgia State University
+Assistant Professor, Sam Houston State University

 Dr. Loke is a member of the journalism faculty at Gaylord College.
 Her research interests rest on the intersection of women and minorities, mass media and the new online public spaces.
 Additionally, her scholarly work relies on critical media and cultural studies theory in accompaniment to the more traditional journalism research.